 Because of that premium content, you can't add Sky Atlantic to a TV package with another provider - it's exclusive to Sky subscribers.
 So if you want to watch the latest HBO shows on Sky Atlantic you'll need to sign up to Sky - the channel is included in the Sky Entertainment package from £20 a month.

 There is a cheaper way to access the same content: Sky Atlantic's shows are also included in the Now TV Entertainment Pass, which costs £7.99 per month and allows you to stream a variety of TV shows - from Sky channels and beyond, including the HBO series - from your phone, games console, smart TV, or PC.
+You can try it right now thanks to a 7-day free trial too.

 Now TV is definitely the cheapest way to watch HBO shows in the UK, but it does come with one big disadvantage: while it always has the most recent shows, the service's access to the back catalogue varies considerably as licensing deals change.
 That means that at some points it will have every season of Game of Thrones, or the entirety of The Sopranos, but the next month it might be gone, so it's a less reliable way to watch old HBO shows than HBO Now is.